f2prateek/dart/README.md

 When available, Parceler will be used to parcelize collections instead of serializing them, in order to gain speed.

-Proguard
+ProGuard
 --------

-If Proguard is enabled be sure to add these rules on your configuration:
+If ProGuard is enabled be sure to add these rules to your configuration:

 ```
 -dontwarn com.f2prateek.dart.internal.**